vanducng/datafold-docs/docs/integrations/orchestration/dbt_core.md

 :::info

 Using dbt Core requires use of the Datafold SDK.
-Continue with setup by visiting [datafold-sdk](datafold-sdk.md).
+Continue with setup by [generating a Datafold API key](datafold-sdk.md#generate-a-datafold-api-key).

 :::